IgniteUI/app-builder-docfx/en/on-prem-prerequisites-and-installation.md

 ## Prerequisites

-This section lists the prerequisites to install the On-Prem version of AppBuilder and is intended for System Administrators who configure operational parameters that maintains and supports Linux/Mac OS/Windows.
+This section lists the prerequisites to install the On-Prem version of App Builder and is intended for System Administrators who configure operational parameters that maintain and support Linux/Mac OS/Windows.

 ### Install SQL Server